top of page

 A Letter to the Earth from Beatrix

-The project comprised a large mural portrait of Beatrix and a two-storey mural of an old ash tree, transforming the internal walls of Allan Bank.
-The presence of a large mural portrait of Beatrix in Rawnsley’s home signified a line of continuity between Ruskin, Wordsworth, Potter and Rawnsley in the development of the earliest landscape conservation movement.
-I aimed to portray Beatrix in her early to mid-twenties, before she reached her full potential in her later years, in the quest to immortalise her like a Muse so that her voice echoes in our contemporary society and beyond.
-Young Beatrix, depicted in a manner no artist has ever portrayed, was also designed to be relatable to young audiences, her burgeoning environmental awareness similarly relatable to the youthful leadership of the modern environmental movement.
-At the same time, my large-scale mural of an old ash tree symbolised Beatrix's passion inherited by the National Trust, which would launch a conservation campaign for European ash, which is dying.
-As for the style, I referenced the Japanese traditional paintings, particularly those produced in the Edo Rinpa (School of Kōrin) style by Sakai Hōitsu and Suzuki Kiitsu.
-The style recalled the Japonisme of the cultural elite in which Potter grew up (a key artefact in the major Beatrix Potter exhibition at V&A in 2022 was Beatrix's late 19th-century Japanese tansu cabinet, once part of her Kensington home and transplanted to Hill Top, her house in the Lake District.)
-The distinctly Japanese treatment – at once architectural and at the same time intensely graphic – alluded to the international nature of wealth, empire and aesthetics that underpinned what on the surface appeared to be a deeply local, native and internalised culture of the Lake District villa.
-This old ash tree was based on the one standing at the Cartmel Priory, which William Wordsworth once visited to mourn his teacher and mentor, who died prematurely and was buried at this church graveyard.
-At Allan Bank, Wordsworth wrote his first edition of ‘The Guide to the District of the Lakes’, and its later edition catalysed the conservation movement in the Lake District and America.
-His passion was succeeded by Canon Hardwicke Rawnsley, who inspired Beatrix Potter about the importance of conservation.
-This old ash tree symbolised the unbroken chain of ecological movement up to this day.
-Alongside the mural paintings, I produced a series of small works inspired by Beatrix's creativity, culminating in a solo exhibition in a dedicated room at the hard opening in September.
+As for the style, I referenced Japanese traditional paintings, particularly those produced in the Edo Rinpa style by Sakai Hōitsu and Suzuki Kiitsu.
+The style recalled the Japonisme of the cultural elite in which Potter grew up (a key artefact in the major Beatrix Potter exhibition at the V&A in 2022 was Beatrix's late 19th-century Japanese tansu cabinet, once part of her Kensington home and later moved to Hill Top, her house in the Lake District).
+The distinctly Japanese treatment—at once architectural and intensely graphic—alluded to the international nature of wealth, empire, and aesthetics that underpinned what appeared on the surface to be a deeply local, native, and internalised culture of the Lake District villa.
+This old ash tree was based on the one standing at Cartmel Priory, which William Wordsworth once visited to mourn his teacher and mentor, who died prematurely and was buried in the church graveyard.
+At Allan Bank, Wordsworth wrote the first edition of ‘The Guide to the District of the Lakes’, and its later editions catalysed the conservation movement in the Lake District and America.
+His passion was succeeded by Canon Hardwicke Rawnsley, who inspired Beatrix Potter on the importance of conservation.
+This old ash tree symbolised the unbroken chain of the ecological movement up to the present day.
+Alongside the mural paintings, I produced a series of small works inspired by Beatrix's creativity, culminating in a solo exhibition in a dedicated room at the grand opening in September.
 This exhibition consisted of these small works alongside an original drawing, a wooden panel portrait of Beatrix Potter, and portrait drawings of William Wordsworth and Hardwicke Rawnsley.

 This project was generously supported by Arts Council England in 2022 and has become part of the interpretation and curation of Allan Bank.
 The project was also directly linked to the National Trust’s local response to the co-curated National Trust / V&A show in 2022.